When it comes to portability, guitar and bass amps aren’t usually the first thing that comes to mind.

 These are designed to be lightweight, compact, and don’t need external power.
 They are designed for ultimate portability and as the perfect busking gear.

-Here are four of the best mini bass amps that you can easily take with you anywhere you go.
+Here are five of the best mini bass amps that you can easily take with you anywhere you go.

 The Boss Dual Cube LX is an absolutely incredible little amp.
 There is so much going on in such a small, compact package.